All Cats $140 All Cats $105

-Surgery price includes 12 hour pain injection prior to surgery: Helps reduce swelling after surgery and the animal does not feel immediate pain following surgery.
-Also a courtesy nail trim is included in the price.
+Surgery price includes: 12 hour pain injection prior to surgery, helps reduce swelling after surgery and the animal does not feel immediate pain following surgery.
+Also included is an IV catheter for direct access to the vein in case of an emergency, and a courtesy nail trim.

 IMPORTANT - Vaccines are required to be up to date at time of surgery.
 If they are not, we can up date them the day of the surgery.
 Take Home Pain Medication and Blood Work are

 Take home pain medication for dogs - based on weight.
 Cost: $18-$30